 Also, this is the easiest recipe ever.
 I was literally IN BED when I started craving cookies.
-And I decided to hop out of bed and make these.
-They needed to bake for 20 minutes, but they only required about 10 minutes of work from me.
+And I decided to hop out of bed and make these banana cookies.
+They need to bake for 20 minutes, but they only require about 10 minutes of actual work from me.
 Easy AND healthy are not two words you hear together very often.

-Start by mashing your bananas all together in a bowl with a fork.
+Start by mashing your ripe bananas all together in a bowl with a fork.

 Then, mix all the other ingredients together with the banana.
 The oats, applesauce, maple syrup, flaxseed meal, and dried cranberries.

 I’ve never had flaxseed meal, but found it at Market Basket and thought I’d check it out.
-All I know is that flax has lots of vitamins and healthy stuff in it… And it’s really filling, too.
+Flax is super healthy and filling/satisfying, too, so it helps bulk up these cookies and add some more nutrition.

 I know, I know.
 You’re probably thinking: THIS IS NOT A COOKIE.
-This is a banana covered in oats and applesauce with some dried cranberries stuck in.
+This is merely a banana covered in oats and applesauce with some dried cranberries stuck in.
 Woo hoo.
 But they’re delicious.
-Really, they are.
-Kind of like a nice and chewy granola bar with nice banana flavor and sweetness added in.
+I promise.
+They’re kind of like a nice and chewy granola bar with nice banana flavor and sweetness added in.

-Obviously, you have to like bananas to enjoy these because there is a strong banana flavor involved.
+Obviously, you have to like bananas to enjoy these banana cookies because there is a strong banana flavor involved.

 But there’s also a delicious maple touch and a nice chewy oat texture.
-I swear they’re cookies.
-Really, they are.
 I had a few after lunch today and was completely satisfied and happy.
 And the other day when I was in a rush, I grabbed a few for breakfast and they did just the trick.

-Of course, I couldn’t help but wonder what these would be like if I added chocolate chips instead of dried cranberries.
+Of course, I couldn’t help but wonder what these banana maple cranberry cookies would be like if I added chocolate chips instead of dried cranberries.
 Because you never know.
 And coconut maybe?
-But I AM a Craisins lover, so these totally hit the spot for me.

 What’s your favorite healthy-ish dessert?